Mao Dun: Journalistic career

 Apart from editing, Mao Dun also started to write about his social thoughts and criticisms.
-To some extent, he was inspired by the famous magazine New Youth (新青年).
+To some extent, he was inspired by the famous magazine New Youth.
 Like in 1917 and 1918, he wrote two editorials for Xuesheng Zazhi: Students and Society (學生與社會) and The Students of 1918, those were significant in stimulating political consciousness among the young educated Chinese.

+His early literary career also included writing children's literature.